seananderson/portfolio-review/ms.md

 contrary, existing approaches developed for other decision making tools can allow portfolio theory to be applied to multidimensional objectives.
-For instance, the roots of decision analysis (REF) [@keeney1976; @keeney1982], a formal method for evaluating complex decision problems, deal with decision making for one-dimensional objectives.
-But, decision analysis is commonly extended to multiple objectives by condensing objectives into one dimension through multiattribute utility theory [@keeney1976] or presenting the results of multiple decision trees and allowing decision makers to explicitly see the trade off between multiple objectives (REF).
+For instance, the roots of decision analysis (REF) [@keeney1976; @keeney1982], a formal method for evaluating complex decision problems, deals with decision making for one-dimensional objectives.
+But, decision analysis is commonly extended to multiple objectives by condensing objectives into a single dimension through multiattribute utility theory [@keeney1976] or presenting the results of multiple decision trees and allowing decision makers to explicitly see the trade off between multiple objectives (REF).
 A similar approach could be applied to ecological portfolio optimization.
 Furthermore, there is no reason why portfolio optimization cannot be combined with other decision making approaches (REF).

 ## Attributes of financial and ecological data